 Usage and Billing

 Every Monday on the Arctica is designated as a “Flex” day.
 The primary uses for this day are 1) for emergency collection or to make up a collection day due to unexpected microscope down time and 2) as a screening day.
 For screening, two 4 hour sessions can be reserved: 9 am – 1 pm, 1 pm – 5 pm.
 Independent users could set up an overnight collection from 5 pm to 9 am the following morning.
 Please be prompt in removing your grids Monday morning before 9 am and/or at the end of your screening session.
-The sessions on Mondays will be exempt and will not contribute to your reservation count.
+The sessions on Mondays will not contribute to your reservation count.

 Every user, regardless of the hazard level of their sample, should be prepared to discuss: